 Royal Ascot TuesdayFeatured Event

-Royal Ascot kicks off on a Tuesday each year with 6 races, 4 of which are Group 1 races, Queen Anne Stakes, Coventry Stakes, King's Stand Stakes and St James's Palace Stakes.
-5 of the 6 races are run over 5 furlongs to 1 mile so it's a day for the sprinters and always proves to be a day full of excitement.
+Royal Ascot kicks off on a Tuesday each year with six races, three of which are Group 1 races, Queen Anne Stakes, King's Stand Stakes and St James's Palace Stakes.
+Five of the six races are run over 1m2f or less so it's a day for the sprinters and always proves to be a day full of excitement.

 Royal Ascot WednesdayFeatured Event